m-nikolaidis/HPV16-Genotyper/README.md

 # The time consuming functions have on-off switch
 Blastn search and phylogentic tree construction
 Going to use them as checkpoints

+# Used parameters
+Check if the provided gene sequence has many Ns and filter the parent organism from the analysis Default N_perc=50%

+If more than 20 organisms are in the filtered input, then the BioNJ method will be used

+Also filtering the non HPV-16 genomes

+# output
+If no output directory is specified the results are thrown into the script directory with the Fasta input

+filename prefix (without the extension) and the current date